MahmoudAbdelshafi/ProductsApp/README.md

 * `Domain Layer` = `Entities` + `Use Cases` + `Repositories Interfaces`
 * `Data Repositories Layer` = `Repositories Implementations` + `API(Network)` + `Persistence DB`

 ##### Domain Layer
 * It contains Entities, FetchProductsUseCase which fetches the products data.
+* it contains Data Repositories Interfaces which are needed for Dependency Inversion.

 ##### Presentation Layer
 * Containts the productsViewModel with products data that are observed from the ProductsViewModel.

 **`ViewModel`** Contains the view controller business logic apstracted with INPUT and OUTPUT Protocol.
+* `Note` UI cannot have access to business logic or application logic (Business Models and UseCases), only ViewModels can do it.
+This is the separation of concerns.
+We cannot pass business models directly to the View (UI).
+This why we are mapping Business Models into ViewModel inside ViewModel and pass them to the View.

 * Containts Flow `Coordinator` for presentation logic.
+* `Note` Flow Coordinator for presentation logic, to reduce View Controllers’ size and responsibility.

 ##### Data Layer
 * Contains `Repositories` Implementaion, It conforms to interfaces defined inside Domain Layer.
+* `Note`  Data Layer conforms to interfaces defined inside Domain Layer in order to achieve (Dependency Inversion).

 * Contains the `DTO` and mapping objects.
+* `Note` Data Transfer Objects DTO is used as intermediate object for mapping from JSON response into Domain.
+Also for mapping data to the persistent storage.

 ##### Infrastructure Layer (Network)